sarojkaul/sportradar-coding-challenge/README.md

 # sportradar-coding-challenge
 As per instructions I have prepared a calendar for sports events.
 Events are stored in the events.sql file. index.php is the main file that displays data.
-It includes calendar.php, calendar.css, and connection.php file.
+It includes calendar.php, calendar.css, and connection.php files.